wendikristine/documentation-template/git-version-control/git-workflow-github.md

     * Windows: download [Git for Windows](https://gitforwindows.org/) and install it.

-* Set up Git with your access credentials to GitLab with the following commands:
+* Set up Git with your access credentials to GitHub with the following commands:

   ```bash
   git config --global user.name "your_username"